Anon-Planet/thgtoa/guide.md

 -   Click Create Qubes VM

--   Name and label as you wish: I suggest "sys-Android"
+-   Name and label as you wish: I suggest "Android"

 -   Select Type: Standalone Qube copied from a template